kevinohara80/nforce/README.md

 ## Usage

-Require **nforce** in your app and create a client connection to a Salesforce org.
+Require **nforce** in your app and create a client connection to a Salesforce Remote Access Application.

 ```js
 var nforce = require('nforce');